Jaycuppp/CA_Emloyee_Paycheck_Calculator/README.md

-Simple Payroll Tracking Algorithm for HR Systems
+Simple Payroll Tracking Toole for an HR System